Representing Homeowners With Denied Insurance Claims

 If reputable construction contractors believe that the cost to properly repair your house greatly exceeds what your insurance company is willing to pay, what are your options?
 Must you pay for the repairs out-of-pocket?
 Should you agree to substandard repair work in order to reduce the expense?

 The first and most important thing you should do is learn about your legal rights.
-At Mansell, Engel & Cole, we will clearly explain your options under the law.
+At Mansell & Engel, we will clearly explain your options under the law.
 Then, we will create a customized strategy for pursuing the benefits you paid for.

 ‘Ground Settling’ And ‘Deterioration’ Are Common Excuses

-Another common issue in homeowners claims is that the insurance company adjuster or engineer will claim that the damage to your home is due to some other cause not covered by your policy.
-The company knows that it is required to pay for storm damage, for instance, so it hopes to lay the blame on something else.
-It may allege that the damage was caused by:
+All too often, with homeowners’ claims after tornadoes and other types of severe weather, the insurance company adjuster or engineer will claim that the damage to your home is due to some other cause not covered by your policy.
+They may allege that the damage was caused by:

 - Improper workmanship when the house was built